 We call this information processing overload.
 The solution is to make a decision easier.

-For instance, in choosing shoes on Zappos, I’m not usually concerned with brand.
+For instance, in choosing shoes on Zappos, I’m not usually concerned with the brand.
 I want to select based on heel size, dress occasion, or other variables.
 And, Zappos has me covered.
 BTW, I really like the shoes on the bottom right.

 Avoiding information processing overload requires setting up your backend databases based on factors customers actually use in making decisions, rather than blindly uploading information from vendor’s websites.
 But, the reward is increased sales.